lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

 ## 11. Take Smart Notes

-* Kirsti Lonka compared unsuccessful students with succesful and found that the difference is in their ability to think beyond frames of text (Lonka 2003, 155f).
+* Kirsti Lonka compared unsuccessful students with successful and found that the difference is in their ability to think beyond frames of text (Lonka 2003, 155f).
     * Those with experience read text with "questions in mind" and see what is not mentioned.
 * Even worse than not thinking beyond text: unable to interpret parts of information within wider argument of entire text.
 * Experience read text with questions in mind and look at what's not mentioned as much as what is.